Registration Renewal in Ohio

 Provide the Deputy Registrar agent with:

 - Your renewal notice, if you have it.
 You will need to sign and date the notice.

 - If you do not have the renewal notice, they can still process your renewal.
 Not having your notice does not excuse you from renewing your registration.

 - Proof of insurance, in case you are asked to verify your insurance protection.

 - Your vehicle title, if you are making an address change.

-- A Registration Information and Authorization to Register form (BMV 5736) for leased vehicles, also known as a Power of Attorney form.
+- A Registration Information and Authorization to Register form (BMV 5736) for leased vehicles, also known as an Ohio BMV Power of Attorney form.